|

 geometrical figure composed of multiple evenly-spaced,

-flower-like pattern with a sixfold symmetry like a hexagon.
+form a sixfold symmetry like a hexagon.

 The center of each circle is on the circumference of six